Alliston

 Alliston is a settlement in Simcoe County in the Canadian province of Ontario.
 It has been part of the Town of New Tecumseth since the 1991 amalgamation of Alliston and nearby villages of Beeton, Tottenham, and the Township of Tecumseth.
 The primary downtown area is located along Highway 89, known as Victoria Street.

 The town grew as a commercial centre for the area farmers and was best known as a potato-growing area.
 It is still a major industry in the town and is celebrated by the annual Alliston Potato Festival.
 Honda of Canada Manufacturing operates a large auto manufacturing facility southeast of Alliston, currently consisting of three major factories.
-In the 2016 census, the town of Alliston grew by 25% since 2011 to 19,243 residents making it one of the top 10 fastest growing communities in Canada.
-This is over 5 times greater than the average growth recorded in Ontario during the same period.

 History

 Alliston traces its history to three brothers, William, John and Dickson Fletcher.
 Dissatisfied with life in England, the three left for Toronto, working farms in Toronto Gore northwest of the city.
 In 1821 William purchased Lot 15, Concession 3, Tecumseth Township.
 He married in 1828, and in 1847 went scouting locations for the construction of a mill with his son John.
 They chose a location at Lot 1, Concession 1, Essa Township, at the corner where four of the original townships of southern Simcoe County (Adjala, Tosorontio, Essa, and Tecumseth) meet.
 In early November they built a cabin on the property, and the rest of the family joined them in April the next year.
 A larger house, known as Fletcher House, was built in 1849, and still stands at 18 Fletcher Crescent.

 In 1853 the Fletchers built a grist mill on the Boyne River, a tributary of the Nottawasaga River which runs to the east.
 The first child born in the new town was Margaret Grant, who was later mother to Frederick Banting.
 An Orange Lodge was built in 1856, and the next year the members decided to name the village as Alliston.
 The precise origin of the name remains in some doubt, but the most common story is that it was named for William Fletcher's birthplace, likely Allerston in North Yorkshire.
 A post office was set up the next year, with another Fletcher son, George, the first postmaster.
 Starting in 1862, George published "The Alliston Star" newspaper, which changed its name to "Alliston Herald" in 1871 and continues to be published today.
 The village was formally incorporated in 1874, with George Fletcher as the reeve.